Rick-Phoenix/sketch/docs/src/ts_package_gen.md

 ## Template rendering

-You can use the `generate_templates` field to specify a list of templates that should also be generated whenever a package preset is being generated.
+You can use the `with_templates` field to specify a list of templates that should also be generated whenever a package preset is being generated.

 Let's say for example that in a type of package, you always need a `schemas` directory, where you import some common schemas from a shared package and define new ones.